 One of the main causes of I/I within the collection system is high river flows that increase the groundwater level around some of the older pipes along the river.
 The City has lined large sections of the interceptors along the river and many downtown smaller lines which resulted in the reduction of approximately 10mgd of I/I. Another successful I/I elimination project was the lining of many pipes and upgrading the Springfield lift station in the area south and east of Gonzaga University.
 As a commitment to optimizing the capacity of the upcoming tertiary membrane treatment installation at the treatment plant, another 10mgd needs to be removed during extended times of high river.
+In 2019, the CIPP - River Infiltration Reduction project lined just over 4,000 LF (8" to 24" in diameter) of existing sanitary sewer pipe, including 30 side sewer connection repairs, to eliminate river influenced infiltration in the collection system along the Spokane River.
+The area of pipes lined falls between Trent and Mission and west of Madelia Street to the river.

-2.3 ANNUAL REVIEW OF OPERATIONS & MAINTENANCE MANUAL
+2.3 ANNUAL REVIEW OF OPERATIONS AND MAINTENANCE MANUAL

-The CSO Operations and Maintenance Manual (0&M) was reviewed on July 11, 2019.
+The CSO Operations and Maintenance Manual (0&M) was revised on January 28, 2020.
 The 0&M plan is attached with Appendix A of this report.
 As new CSO facilities come online, facility inspection checklists are created.
 CSO crews are also trained in CSO inspections on an annual basis.
 Training includes a review of normal and abnormal conditions within facilities, and what preventive maintenance is required in each area of a CSO facility, along with checking safety and a gas detection system.
-Procedures and checklists for Dry Weather Overflows (DWOs) responses are reviewed.
+Procedures and checklists for Dry

+Weather Overflows (DWOs) responses are reviewed.
 Design standards for CSO Facilities are reviewed during the design phase of new facilities based on maintenance feedback to minimize maintenance frequency and effort.